-Bonding: A resin applied to change the shape or color of a tooth.
+Bonding: A resin applied to change the shape or color of a tooth or fill a cavity.

-Bridge: A denture that replaces missing teeth with artificial teeth and is bonded to surrounding teeth for support.
+Bridge: A device that replaces missing teeth by crowning the adjacent ones.
+It is cemented to surrounding teeth for support.

 Bruxism: Clenching (tightly holding top and bottom teeth together) or grinding (sliding teeth back and forth) while sleeping or awake.
-Sometimes caused by stress, bruxism puts pressure on the tissues around your jaw and can wear down your teeth.
+Sometimes caused by stress or even sleep disorders, bruxism puts pressure on the tissues around your jaw and can wear down your teeth.

 Calculus: A hard deposit of mineralized material sticking to crowns or roots of teeth.
 This deposit gradually develops when a sticky film of bacteria on teeth mixes with the minerals in saliva and is allowed to harden over time.